openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

 .. _Candidate_disqualification:

-Disqualification of candidate
+Disqualification of a candidate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the candidate didn't sign the auction protocol in 3 business days after becoming candidate, or didn't provide payment in 10 business days since becoming candidate, or didn't conclude contract based on the electronic auction results within 15 business days since becoming candidate, then organizer disqualifies the first candidate and awards participant with the next largest bid (the second candidate).
-Organizer has to upload file with cancellation reason:
+In case of manual disqualification, the organizer has to upload file with cancellation reason:

 .. include:: qualification/award-active-unsuccessful-upload.http